Coca-Cola Advertising and the Mask of Authenticity

 In 1895, 154 thousand glasses of Coke were redeemed with these vouchers.
 The voucher looks vaguely like a banknote where the predominant feature is a large Coke logo.
 Surrounding this is a more text and embellishments.
 Words like genuine, and entitlement signal an aura of authority and work to anchor the message that the holder is entitled to claim a ‘free’ glass of coke.
 The connotations of being free, have as much to do with the new freedoms available in the consumerist lifestyle given the context.

 The organic style of the hand-written text, the use of the word genuine work which to elevate the brand and give it an aura of sociability and authenticity and surplus value.
-From a Marxist perspective, we come to recognise ourselves through the symbolic representations and increasingly become more interested in these appearances than the reality leading Alberto Echo to claim that the ordinary world can seem a little droll in comparison to the ‘authentic fake’ of hyperreality (Cited in Cluley 2017, p.
+From a Marxist perspective, we come to recognise ourselves through symbolic representations and increasingly become more interested in these appearances than the reality leading Alberto Echo to claim that the ordinary world can seem a little droll in comparison to the ‘authentic fake’ of hyperreality (Cited in Cluley 2017, p.
 138).
-Soda Fountains in themselves already carried connotations of an ‘authentic fake’ ‘more real than real world’ associated with the therapeutic ethic and were described as places where ‘products of nature were blended and mixed’ to capture the ‘right taste’, and where ‘women could enjoy freedom of censorship’ and a ‘sociability’ in a way that brightened up the nineties and made them ’exciting’ and ‘gay’ (History of Coca-Cola Documentary, 2014).
+Soda Fountains in themselves already carried connotations of an ‘authentic fake’ ‘more real than the real world’ associated with the therapeutic ethic and were described as places where ‘products of nature were blended and mixed’ to capture the ‘right taste’, and where ‘women could enjoy the freedom of censorship’ and a ‘sociability’ in a way that brightened up the nineties and made them ’exciting’ and ‘gay’ (History of Coca-Cola Documentary, 2014).

 Coke and the Creative Revolution in Advertising

 The Creative revolution in advertising emerged following an era of conventional and standardised advertising.
-As explored in the television series Madmen this started with the Think Small advertisement of Volkswagen and reached its zenith with the iconic Hilltop commercial by Coke, created by the McCann Erickson agency (Holm, p.
+As explored in the television series Madmen this started with the Think Small advertisement for Volkswagen and reached its zenith with the iconic Hilltop commercial by Coke, created by the McCann Erickson agency (Holm, p.
 27).
 Consumption was thriving fuelled by post-war efforts to rebuild and an expansion of credit which was deemed necessary for future prosperity.
-If advertisers had previously been content to fulfil desires now was the time advertisers ‘worked to create rather than merely satisfy wants and desires’ and by using psychological research techniques to tap into people’s desires and fears’ (Marshall, p, 87).
-The role of business in this context was to manage desire, and to ‘ensure that people are never satisfied’ as ‘reason why advertising became an all-out persuasion machine (ibid).
+If advertisers had previously been content to fulfill desires now was the time advertisers ‘worked to create rather than merely satisfy wants and desires’ and by using psychological research techniques to tap into people’s desires and fears’ (Marshall, p, 87).
+The role of business in this context was to manage desire and to ‘ensure that people are never satisfied’ as ‘reason why advertising became an all-out persuasion machine (ibid).

 The Think Small Advertisement by Volkswagen is illustrative of the aesthetic shift towards image-driven creativity and individualistic identity and consumption branding that occurred as young people identified ‘authentically’ in contrast to consumerism.
 While automobile advertisements had historically been promoted by rational attributes like size and prowess to connote status Think Small ironically poked fun at these ideals.
-The boring, repetitive unchanging formulas produced by the men in grey flannel suits in the accounts department, of inauthenticity and conformity gave way to creativity department with the aid of psychological insights (Holm 2017, p.
+The boring, repetitive unchanging formulas produced by the men in grey flannel suits in the accounts department, of inauthenticity and conformity gave way to the creativity department with the aid of psychological insights (Holm 2017, p.
 25).
-The way the minimalist looking Beetle was created as a ‘hip symbol of opposition to consumer culture’ was metonymic of these changes (ibid).
-In the new era of consumerism, identity and lifestyle promotion would create desires rather than simply reflecting them and provide identities for market segments (Marshall, p.
+The way the minimalist-looking Beetle was created as a ‘hip symbol of opposition to consumer culture’ was metonymic of these changes (ibid).
+In the new era of consumerism, identity and lifestyle promotion would create desires rather than simply reflect them and provide identities for market segments (Marshall, p.
 106).

 The Hilltop Commercial